 Resolution No. Ordinary Business : For Against 1.
-To approve the declaration of a final tax exempt dividend of 4.0 sen per ordinary share.
-2. To re-elect Dato' Sri Khazali Bin Haji Ahmad as Director of the Company.
-3. To re-elect Mr Mac Chung Hui as Director of the Company.
-4. To re-elect Encik Anuar Bin Abd Rahman as Director of the Company.
-5. To approve the payment of Directors' Fees and benefits payable of RM1,000,000.00, from 27 June 2023 until the next Annual General Meeting of the Company.
-6. To re-appoint Messrs Crowe Malaysia PLT as the Company's Auditors and to authorise the Directors to fix their remuneration.
-Special Business : 7.
+To approve the declaration of a first and final tax-exempt dividend of 9.0 sen per ordinary share.
+2. To re-elect Mr. Mac Ngan Boon @ Mac Yin Boon as Director of the Company.
+3. To re-elect Ms. Lee Poh Kwee as Director of the Company.
+4. To approve the payment of Directors' fees and benefits payable up to an amount of RM1,000,000.00 from 13 June 2024 until the next Annual General Meeting of the Company.
+5. To re-appoint Messrs Crowe Malaysia PLT as the Company's Auditors and to authorise the Directors to fix their remuneration.
+Special Business : 6.
 Authority for Encik Sobri Bin Abu to continue in office as an Independent Director of the Company.
-8. To approve the Proposed Renewal of Authority for Share Buy-Back.
-9. To approve the Proposed Renewal of the Existing Shareholders' Mandate and Proposed New Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature.
+7. To approve the Proposed Renewal of Authority for Share Buy-Back.
+8. To approve the Proposed Renewal of the Existing Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature.